 A week later, Private Tim Snyder began a new phase of his own life as the 47th Pennsylvania Volunteers left their Florida encampment and headed for Louisiana.
 Steaming aboard the Charles Thomas on 25 February 1864, he made his way with his regiment from New Orleans to Algiers.
 Arriving on 28 February, the 47th then moved by train to Brashear City before heading to Franklin via another steamer through the Bayou Teche.
 There, the 47th Pennsylvania joined the 2nd Brigade, 1st Division of the Department of the Gulf’s 19th Army Corps, and became the only Pennsylvania regiment to serve in the Red River Campaign of Union Major-General Nathaniel P. Banks.

-From 14-26 March, the 47th Pennsylvanians marched for the top of the L in the L-shaped state, passing through New Iberia, Vermillionville, Opelousas, and Washington en route to Alexandria.
-Arriving in Natchitoches Parish, the 47th Pennsylvanians freed more young black men from area plantations, several of whom opted to enroll with the 47th for Civil War military duty on 5 April.
+From 14-26 March, the 47th Pennsylvanians marched for the top of the L in the L-shaped state, passing through New Iberia, Vermilionville, Opelousas, and Washington en route to Alexandria.
+Arriving in Natchitoches Parish, the 47th Pennsylvanians freed more young Black men from area plantations, several of whom opted to enroll with the 47th for Civil War military duty on 5 April.

 Positioned behind the 161st New York and 29th Maine at sites termed the “Peach Orchard” by Rebels and “Pleasant Grove” by members of the 47th and their Union commanders, Private Tim Snyder and his fellow 47th Pennsylvania infantrymen were stationed at or close to the farm of Joshua Chapman.